LeStahL/abstraction-confusion/README.md

 # Abstraction-Confusion
-Abstraction-Confusion is a PC-4k intro by Team210, shown at Xenium 2021.
+Abstraction-Confusion is a PC-4k intro by Team210 and CN112, shown at Xenium 2021.
 It got the third place in the PC-4k intro compo.

 # Licenses
 * The intro is Copyright (c) 2021, Team210 and CN112, Alexander Kraus <nr4@z10.info> and licensed under GPLv3, see LICENSE.